 Ok, so lets talk about how to attach the collar and finish the neckline of Banksia Version 3, shall we?
 (If you’re making the placket with no collar of Version 2, see this post here.
 If you’re making the woven tee of version 1, go here).

 I love this collar.
 Peter pan collars make me weak, and this one is my all time favourite.
 It has a little bit of roll in it, and sits beautifully on the shoulders. i love it :)

 Lets look at how to put it together, with a few tips!

-Once you’ve cut out your collar pieces, it’s time to attach interfacing.
+Once you’ve cut out your collar pieces, it’s time to attach interfacing to one of them.
 If your fabric is quite stiff, you could probably skip this step – but to be honest i almost never do.
 The most important thing is that you use a very lightweight interfacing.
 If you use a regular weight or something very stiff, you are going to end up with bat wings around your neck :) Personally i favour the lightest weight fusible.

 Now lay your collars on top of each other with right sides facing each other, and pin in place.

 Now it’s time to notch the heck outta that curve or you could grade the seam allowance right back.
 But my personal trick to getting a perfect curve, is pinking shears.
 I grade the seam allowance back using them, and that way the whole thing is notched and graded.
 So sneaky :) I love this method.